Achala Saptami 2026 (Saur/Rathsaptami): Sun Worship in North India for Health & Prosperity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Achala Saptami 2026 and how is it observed?
+When is Achala Saptami 2026 observed?

-What are common practices during Achala Saptami?
+What are the other names for Achala Saptami?